 Since I usually stay in the 6th Arrondissement, my favs are mostly in that area or within walking distance.

-Le Jardin St-Germain
+Le Jardin Saint-Germain

-Located on a side street a short walk down Blvd St Germain toward the Latin Quarter
+Located on a side street a short walk down Blvd St Germain toward the Latin Quarter.

 A new, small, intimate restaurant with excellent food and even better service.
-Christian and Shaan opened Le Jardin St Germain in 2024.
+Christian and Shaan opened Le Jardin Saint-Germain in 2024.
 Shaan was a Ralph Lauren chef before venturing out on his own.
 The food is innovative and delicious, not heavy.
 I love the fish and the pain perdu.
 Dining here is like visiting family.
 Located on a side street off Blvd St Germain.
 Reservations are suggested but not mandatory.

 https://le-jardin-saint-germain.eatbu.com/